Health Indicator Report of Utah Population Characteristics: Racial and Ethnic Composition of the Population

 NumeratorNumber of persons in each racial/ethnic group in Utah.

-DenominatorTotal number of persons in Utah for the same views.
+DenominatorTotal number of persons in Utah in each geography for year(s) listed.

 How Are We Doing?The Black, Asian, Pacific Islander, and Hispanic/Latino populations are growing at faster rates than the state population as a whole.
 At the time of the 2000 U.S. Census 85% of Utah's population was White only and non-Hispanic.
-It is now at approximately 79.5% according to the 2013 American Community Survey 1-year estimates from the U.S. Census.
+It is now at approximately 79.0% according to the Quick Fact population estimates from the U.S. Census.
 Roughly one out of every five Utahns belong to an ethnic or racial minority group, including Hispanic, Asian, Pacific Islander, American Indian, and Black.
 Utah can improve the health of all its citizens, Anglo or otherwise, through promotion of healthy lifestyles and improving access to timely health care that includes routine screening and effective treatment of physical and mental health problems when indicated.

 What Is Being Done?There are various programs across the state directed at improving the health of individuals from diverse backgrounds and ensuring their access to care.